kodecocodes/objective-c-style-guide/README.md

 ## Golden Path

 When coding with conditionals, the left hand margin of the code should be the "golden" or "happy" path.
 That is, don't nest `if` statements.
-Multiple return statements are OK.
+Multiple return statements are OK in case when we don't return calculated value.

 **Preferred:**